US Student Support

 - Advisors meet with students for one hour per eight-day cycle in Grades 6-10, as well as for 10-minutes during homeroom.

-- Along with the division principal, dean of students, teachers, and advisors, the counselor also provides psycho-education through life skills classes which meet once per eight-day cycle in Grades 9 and 10.
+- Along with the division principal, assistant principals, teachers, and advisors, the counselor also provides psycho-education through life skills classes which meet once per eight-day cycle in Grades 9 and 10.
 Topics covered through these programs include depression and anxiety, relationships, communication, peer pressure, drugs, alcohol, stress management, conflict resolution, and sexual health.